 How to Increase Safety on Construction Sites

 Construction sites are dynamic, high-activity areas and have the potential to be dangerous places to work.
 In fact, construction work is considered one of the most dangerous professions.
 From the moment one steps on site, hazards are present.
 Tools, equipment, machinery, and materials are the standard on any site, and require care when working with and around to prevent accident and injury.
 In addition to the tools of the trade, the site itself presents constant risks while a project is in progress.
-To help mitigate problems, reduce incidents, and protect workers, here are five ways to increase safety on construction sites.
+To help mitigate problems, reduce incidents, and protect workers, here are five ways to increase health and safety on construction sites.

 To complement safety awareness on the job, training is a vital part of creating a safe environment on a construction site.
 Proper training on how to safely use equipment, tools, and handle materials in transit and during the build process is an effective way to ensure unnecessary accidents.
 The Occupational Health and Safety Administration (OSHA) and other organizations promote safe work conditions through training, publications, and other resources for both businesses and workers.

 Both verbal and written communication and direction help guide workers on safety, site expectations, hazards, and daily activities, providing for a well-informed workforce, which cuts down on surprises that can lead to injury.
 Other forms of communication include signage indicating on-site hazards and dangers that may exist in certain areas.

 Communication devices, like 2-way radios and smartphones, increase communication efficiency and keep workers aware and up-to-date on imminent hazardous conditions.